hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

 }
 ```

-S﻿o how did I get from the example given in the README.md file to an usable code.
-First of all, I do need a Client Id and Client Secret in order to open a connection to the DSCC.
-If you do not have yet a Client Id / Client Secret pair, then you need to create one as it is described in the <!--StartFragment-->[Using HPE GreenLake Console's API Gateway for Data Services Cloud Console](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/)<!--EndFragment--> Blog.
+Y﻿ou may be wondering ... how did I get from the example given in the README.md file to usable code.
+First of all, I  needed a Client Id and Client Secret in order to open a connection to the DSCC.
+If you do not have yet a Client Id / Client Secret pair, then you need to create one as it is described in the <!--StartFragment-->[Using HPE GreenLake Console's API Gateway for Data Services Cloud Console](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/)<!--EndFragment--> blog post.

-U﻿sing the Client Id / Client Secret pair, I can retrieve an Access Token that is valid for two hours as followed:
+U﻿sing the Client Id / Client Secret pair, I was able to retrieve an Access Token that was valid for two hours.

 ```powershell
 Import-Module -Name '.\dscc-powershell-sdk\src\PSOpenAPITools'